Most estheticians and spa owners fulfill their passion by seeing clients in their treatment rooms.

-That means most of them are working in, as well as on, their businesses.
+That means the majority of esthetician owners are working in, as well as on, their businesses.

-If that’s you, you’d know how crazy things could get when you not only have to deliver your service but also worry about the business and marketing side of things.
+If this is you, you know how crazy things get when trying your best to deliver fantastic service and also worry about the business and marketing side of things.

-It’s heartbreaking for me to see people giving up because of business challenges that could be solved only if they had the right guidance.
+It’s heartbreaking for me to see people giving up because of business challenges that could be easily solved with the right guidance.

 Problem #1: Overwhelmed by Information Overload

 There’s no lack of business and marketing advice.
-If you’ve been in business for any length of time, done your share of Google searches, and subscribed to a few newsletters, you know what I’m talking about.
+If you’ve been in business for any length of time, you’ve probably done your share of Google searches.
+You may have even subscribed to a few newsletters, only to get mixed information to add to the confusion.

 The good intention of growing your business soon turns into a collection of ideas and how-to information that pulls you in a dozen different directions.

-Often times I’d be on a coaching call and I hear, “I don’t know where to start.”
+Oftentimes on coaching calls owners will break down and admit, “I don’t know where to start.”

 Most estheticians and spa owners, especially those who’re just starting out, have trouble parsing through this sea of information to identify strategies and tactics applicable to the beauty industry as well as their unique circumstances.